Skip to content

 """

-client = AzureServiceBus(
+self._receiver_client = AzureServiceBus(

 self.service_bus_namespace_url,